-January 2023 Grand Rounds - Anti-Obesity Pharmacotherapy Continuing Medical Education Information for Learners
+January 2024 Grand Rounds - Present and Future of Anti-Obesity Medications

 Credit for this course may not exceed 1 credit when both the live and enduring material activity format credits are combined.

 Live Course Accreditation and Credit for Physicians

 The Obesity Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.